rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

-You can try to execute the previous query with two sets of variables: one time with the `organization` variable which should differ from the default variable and one time without defining the `organization` variable.
+Try to execute the previous query with two sets of variables: once with the `organization` variable that's different from the default variable,  and once without defining the `organization` variable.

-Let's take a step back to examine the structure of the GraphQL query.
-After you have introduced variables, you have encountered the `query` statement in your query structure for the first time.
-Before you were able to use the **shorthand version of a query** by omitting the `query` statement.
-However, the `query` statement has to be there when using variables now.
-Try the following query without variables but with the `query` statement in order to verify that the long version of a query works for you as well.
+Now, let's take a step back to examine the structure of the GraphQL query.
+After you introduced variables, you encountered the `query` statement in your query structure for the first time.
+Before, you used the **shorthand version of a query** by omitting the `query` statement, but the `query` statement has to be there now that it's using variables.
+Try the following query without variables, but with the `query` statement, to verify that the long version of a query works.

 {{< highlight javascript "hl_lines=1" >}}
 query {